 The service information included in this manual and the tools provided in the owner's tool kit are intended to assist you in the performance of preventive maintenance and minor repairs.
 However, additional tools such as a torque wrench may be necessary to perform certain maintenance work correctly.

-If you do not have the tools or experience required for a particular job, have a Yamaha dealer perform it for you.
+If you do not have the tools or experience required for a particular job, have a Yamaha dealer perform it for you. intervals should still be followed.

 Periodic maintenance chart for the emission control system